 What do required seat minimums cost you?

-Enterprise tiers have seat minimums — typically 10 seats for Enterprise.
+Enterprise tiers have seat minimums, typically 10 seats for Enterprise.
 If you have a 7-person team, you’re paying for 10 seats.
 Those three unused seats cost $5,400/year on Sales Hub Enterprise alone.

 What does HubSpot actually cost for a mid-market company?

-Let’s build a realistic total-cost scenario for a mid-market company (100 employees, 20-person marketing/sales team, 40,000 contacts, 50-page marketing website):
+Let’s build a realistic total-cost scenario for a mid-market company (100 employees, 20-person marketing/sales team, 40,000 contacts, 50-page marketing website).
+This is Model B, a full HubSpot suite, not just CMS.

 | Line item | Annual cost |